wzaylor/ChmsTutorials/source/Mechanics/FiniteElement/FeBio/PreliminaryTutorials/SimpleBarScriptedGeometry.rst

         # Manually define the data needed for the 'Elements' xml-element
         fooElementsData = {'mat': '1', 'type': 'hex8'}  # Define the XML-attributes that will be used for the 'Elements' XML-element

+        # Define an xml-element that is necessary for FEBio.
+        rootElement = ET.Element('febio_spec', {'version':'2.5'}) # Create the element that will contain the 'Geometry' xml-element.
         # Define an xml-element that will be used as the parent to the 'Nodes' and 'Elements' xml-elements.
         geometryElement = ET.Element('Geometry')
+        # Add 'geometryElement' as a child to 'rootElement'
+        rootElement.append(geometryElement)

         # Create the 'Nodes' xml-element
         fooNodes = ET.Element('Nodes') # Create an element with 'Nodes' as the tag.